The Plans Pull Down

 The folder must exist.
 Simply delete this file to turn off this feature.

-The log file PatientGamma.log will be created in this folder and appended to every time an auto report is generated.
-The utility program tools.dir/ShowTextFile.exe can be used to display a text file.
-The argument must be added that gives the path to the file, such as
+The log file PatientGammaLog.htm will be created in this folder and appended to every time an auto report is generated.
+The log file is to be viewed in a web browser.
+A link is provided to the Auto Report.
+An example entry is shown below:

 This tool computes a differential volume histogram of the dose difference for a selected region of interest volume.
 The absolute difference is shown with a black curve.
 The positive difference, the computed dose greater than the downloaded dose, is shown with a red curve, and the minus difference is shown in cyan.
 You can toggle off and on each of the three curves separately.